pollen-robotics/reachy-docs/content/SDK/application/idle.md

 ## What is this application

-The hello world application defines an idle mode for Reachy which can run autonomously.
+The idle application defines an idle mode for Reachy which can run autonomously.

 This project has been thought to: